cs01/nullsafe-c/README.md

 An experimental Clang fork that adds flow-sensitive null safety to C and C++, inspired by modern languages like TypeScript, Kotlin, and Rust.

+**Try it online:** [Interactive Playground](https://cs01.github.io/llvm-project/) - See null-safety warnings in real-time in your browser!

 ## What This Adds

 This compiler adds two key features to prevent null pointer crashes: